 833 South Lee Street is a two story, three bay residential rowhouse that was constructed as part of the Yates Garden subdivision in ca. 1954.
 It is an end unit rowhouse, one of a continuous row of 2 and 3 bay townhouses with alternately projecting and set back facades.
-The facade is distinguished from its neighbors primarily by its slightly projecting bay window at the first level.
+As a corner end unit, the Green Street elevation houses the front entrance to the unit.
+The east elevation is distinguished from its neighbors primarily by its slightly projecting bay window at the first level.
+The house has an unusual roof line, with a side gable pitched roof facing South Lee Street, transiting to a flat roof on majority of the Green Street elevation.
 The construction of these rowhouses was approved by the Board on 3/12/1953.
 A garden wall was approved for this house by the Board on 11/12/1958.